First Presbyterian Church (Hattiesburg, Mississippi): The Presbyterian Church in America

 In 1970, the Rev. Ed Johnson, formerly an assistant pastor at Coral Ridge Presbyterian Church, was called to First Presbyterian Hattiesburg.
 He brought with him from his time at Coral Ridge under the tutelage of D. James Kennedy the Evangelism Explosion program.
 Johnson's pastorate also saw the planting of Woodland Presbyterian Church and the departure of the congregation, and many of its plants, to the new Presbyterian Church in America in response to the increasing theological liberalism of the Presbyterian Church in the United States.
 The PCA committed itself to be, "faithful to the Scriptures, true to the Reformed faith, and obedient to the Great Commission."

 Dr. L. Roy Taylor, a professor from Reformed Theological Seminary, was called as senior pastor of the church.
 Growth under his leadership led to the decision to build a new church in 1990 to the west of town near I-59.
 At the time, the area was undeveloped but the church leadership saw the steady development of the town to the west and sought to position the congregation for future growth.
 The church, which cost $5 million to build and stands on 16 acres of land.

 The church has provided a leadership role in the broader PCA, with Dr. Taylor serving as the Stated Clerk in 1994, and a ruling elder, Samuel J. Duncan, serving as moderator of the General Assembly in 1998.
 Dr. H. Andrew Silman served as pastor from 1994 until 2006, and was succeeded in 2009, after a lengthy interim period, by Dr. Sean Michael Lucas, previously a professor of Covenant Theological Seminary (This is no longer current information.
 Dr. Lucas is now the senior pastor of Independent Presbyterian Church in Memphis, Tennessee.
 He has been succeeded by Rev. Jim McCarthy.)
 Recent years have seen significant expansion of the physical plant with the construction of Currie and McIntosh Halls.

 Services

-First Presbyterian has three worship services on Sunday, at 8:00am, 10:45am, and 6pm.
+First Presbyterian has worship services on Sunday at 10:45 am and 6:00 pm.
 The morning worship services are designed to draw on the great traditions of the church's worship music.
 The evening service is intended to be more acoustic and informal, drawing both from traditional hymns as well as music developed by Reformed University Fellowship, the college ministry of the PCA.
 The centerpiece of each service is the Expository preaching from the Bible.